sushantkapare-dev/AWS_Devops_Zero_to_Hero/Redis/readme.md

    - **Use Case:** Implementing a lightweight message broker for communication between different components or services.
    - **Example:** Using Redis Pub/Sub for a chat application.
 Clients subscribe to channels of interest, and when a user sends a message, the server publishes it to the corresponding channel.
 Subscribed clients receive real-time updates.

+## How to keep data Persistant in Redis?

+## How to scale Redis DB?

+## Process of running Redis in K8s?